emma-cai/extraction-relation/ermine/src/main/data/definitions/noun/README.md

 Ear: The organ that detects sound.
 ```

-### Definition2_2_1 - Definition2_2_2:
+### WhichWhomDefinition:

-These differ only in the type of sentence following the relative clause, namely, simple/compound sentence.
-They cover patterns of the form-
+Covers patterns of the form-
 ```
 <Term> is/are/refers to <NP> <PP> which <sentence>
 <Term> : <NP> <PP> which <sentence>